Optimization via a Control-Centric Framework: Introduction

-The main contribution of this paper is the introduction of a control-centric framework that generalizes the classical notion of control Lyapunov functions (CLFs) to optimization through optimization Lyapunov functions (OLFs).
-The framework decouples the design of the stabilizing feedback from the specification of the decay law, allowing the convergence rate to be explicitly specified.
+The main contribution of this paper is the introduction of the optimization Lyapunov function (OLF) framework, which adapts the classical notion of CLFs to continuous-time optimization by decoupling the design of the stabilizing feedback from the specification of the decay law.
 The familiar exponential, FT, FxT, and PT behaviors are presented as representative examples of this general design capability.
-Within this formulation, we develop three continuous-time realizations: the Hessian-gradient, Newton, and gradient dynamics, which differ in structure and computational complexity but share the same Lyapunov-based synthesis principle.
-The Hessian-gradient dynamics incorporate second-order information through the Hessian matrix but avoid explicit matrix inversion by normalizing the gradient direction, providing a practical compromise between first- and second-order methods.
-The Newton dynamics utilize the full Hessian feedback to achieve fast convergence, whereas the gradient dynamics represent the simplest realization, based solely on first-order information.
-The framework is further extended to constrained programs, where Lyapunov-consistent Karush-Kuhn-Tucker (KKT) dynamics are constructed using smoothed stationarity mappings to guarantee convergence under the same selectable timing laws.
-Additionally, it is applied to minimax and GNE seeking problems, where analogous OLF designs yield unified stability guarantees that extend beyond asymptotic or exponential results.
-Finally, we briefly discuss how existing Lyapunov-preserving discretization schemes can maintain these continuous-time convergence properties in practice.
+Within this formulation, we develop three continuous-time realizations of increasing restrictiveness: the Hessian-gradient dynamics (HGD), Newton dynamics (ND), and gradient dynamics (GD), which share the same Lyapunov-based synthesis principle while differing in structure and computational complexity.
+The result is a unified design recipe that, to the best of our knowledge, closes nine open problem-rate combinations in the continuous-time optimization literature while providing a principled alternative in the remaining fifteen (see Table~\ref{tab:landscape}).
+HGD is the universal realization, used in every theorem; ND requires an invertible Jacobian of the stationarity vector and applies in the strongly convex and strongly monotone settings; GD applies in the unconstrained classes.
+The framework extends to constrained programs via Lyapunov-consistent Karush-Kuhn-Tucker (KKT) dynamics, and to minimax and GNE seeking problems, where analogous OLF designs yield convergence guarantees beyond the asymptotic or exponential settings available in prior work.